konverner/shiftlab_ocr/README.md

 ## Doc2Text

-Transcribe an image into text
+it transcribes an image into text

 ```
 pip install shiftlab_ocr